LatinumNetwork/dropwizard-shiro-cas-example/README.md

 # Dropwizard - Shiro - CAS - Gradle Example
 Wanted to put together a quick example that showed how to get Dropwizard working using Gradle, CAS, and Shiro.
 Spent some time digging around and couldn't find a concise example so here it is.
+Some of hte configuration

 # Prereqs
 1. Java 1.8